australian-bryological-network/australian-bryological-network.github.io/_posts/2020-01-13-acrobolbus-knightii.md

 Briscoe L, Engel JJ.
 Söderström L, Hagborg A & von Konrat M 2015.
 Notes on early land plants today.
 66. Nomenclatural notes on Acrobolbaceae. *Phytotaxa* __202__: 58–62.

-Engel JJ and Glenny D 2019. *A Flora of the Liverworts and Hornworts of New Zealand*.
+Engel JJ & Glenny D 2019. *A Flora of the Liverworts and Hornworts of New Zealand*.
 Volume 2.
 Missouri Botanical Garden Press: St Louis.

 Hodgson EA 1958.
 New Zealand Hepaticae (liverworts) — X. Marsupial genera of New Zealand. *Transactions of the Royal Society of New Zealand* __85__: 565–584.